Husain206/rue/README.md

 res = 6 + "9"; // concatination
 print res; // 69
 ```
-i got the idea of doing := recently so i hardcoded it so it's only working when you try to declare variable, soon ill fix it :D
+i got the idea of doing **:=** recently so i hardcoded it so it's only working when you try to declare a variable, soon ill fix it :D
 print print with a new line :D, i mean yeah i should have named it println but whatever eventually ill swtich to the standard lib so whatever :D

 ### control flow: